recycle plan to recover

 A team effort

-If we want to reduce litter and get more recycled material into our bottles, we need to look at the current recycling system in this country and find ways to make it easier for more packaging to be recovered and recycled.
-There’s not one easy fix to achieve this, so we will continue to work in partnership with community groups and with the Government to champion reforms of the recycling system in Great Britain.
+If we want to reduce litter and get more recycled material into our bottles, then we need to look at the current recycling system in this country and find ways to make it easier for more packaging to be recovered and recycled.
+There’s not one easy fix to achieve this, so we’re also working with many of our partners, suppliers and NGOs to help make recycling easier for everyone.
+We continue to play an active role in supporting the introduction of a well-designed Deposit Return Scheme in the UK.
+We have experience from around the world of participating in such schemes and how to make them efficient and effective.
+This has included giving our support to properly exploring the merits and impacts of a well-designed and interoperable deposit return scheme.

 In the meantime, we’ve been working with others to trial an on-the-go bottle recovery and reward programme to help understand if a small incentive motivates people to take their bottles back to a location to be recycled.